 POSIX ACLs and permission bits.

 (ACLs can be used to grant or deny access to the granularity of a single user or group using Access Control Entries.
 Those ACL entries include the standard Unix permission bits.
-Posix ACLs can be used for file system objects within the XFS and ext3 file systems).
+Posix ACLs can be used for file system objects within the ext3 file system).